| Expedition Medicine Article |

 The mechanism of it is down to what drives you to breathe.
 Normally we rely on rising carbon dioxide levels making the blood more acid, to stimulate breathing.
 This is a very sensitive control - and you don’t have to worry about whether it will continue to work when you go to sleep.
 It just does.

-At altitude this changes.
-The breathing rate is higher in order to get enough oxygen in – but as oxygen goes in, carbon dioxide goes out.
-With an elevated breathing rate therefore, levels of carbon dioxide in the blood fall, making it become more alkaline – which means carbon dioxide and blood acidity ceases to be the main driving force to breathe.
 Instead, falling oxygen levels take over.
 This works fine when you are awake and active.
 But try to go to sleep and you find that this system is far less sensitive and even seems dependent on conscious control.
-What actually happens is that when you nod off you forget to breathe, oxygen levels fall – but don’t drive breathing to start again until levels are very low – and then the drive kicks in with a vengeance.
-You then wake up gasping for breath – and for a moment or two breathing is almost at a pant – until it starts to slow, you nod off again, stop breathing – and the cycle starts again.
+What actually happens is that when you nod off you forget to breathe, oxygen levels fall – but don’t drive breathing to start again until levels are very low – and then the drive kicks in with a vengeance: and you wake up gasping for breath – and for a moment or two breathing is almost at a pant – until it starts to slow, you nod off again, stop breathing – and the cycle starts again.
 Even if it doesn’t keep you awake, it can sound most alarming to a tent mate.

-Medical consensus these days is against all forms of sleeping tablet at altitude.
-All of these have the potential to further depress respiration – worsening the periodic breathing and increasing hypoxia.
-In turn this would increase the risk of HACE and/or HAPE.
 In 1987 on Broad Peak we all used sleeping tablets such as Temazepam and Triazolam.
-The highest elevation I slept at was 6450m and I found the periodic breathing a curse.
+The highest elevation I slept at was 6450m and I found the periodic breathing a curse at that elevation.
 We all made it up to around 7000m but at that height one of the party, normally the fittest, went down with a blinding headache and became uncharacteristically tearful.
 I suspected he was developing HACE and escorted him down.
 With hind sight I wonder if he would have deteriorated in this way had we not depressed our breathing over night with sleeping tablets.
-I am sure that taking Temazepam may have worsened my periodic breathing – and I shall be interested to see if 25 years older, I do better on Aconcagua without taking sleepers.
+I am sure that taking Temazepam may have worsened my periodic breathing.

 This is nothing to do with the heart.
 What is meant here is ‘acid reflux’ – a very unpleasant symptom involving gastric contents coming up into the gullet, even up as far as the throat.
 It causes a nasty burning sensation behind the breast bone and/or the throat – and there may be a taste of vomit.
 It may also cause a cough or exacerbate a pre-existing cough.
 It tends to be aggravated by laying flat and may be much worse after a heavy meal.
 Why this is so troublesome at altitude is not completely clear.
 One theory I have heard is that with the deeper breathing of high altitude, pressure in the chest is ‘negative’ more – which tends to draw stomach contents up, as well as (hopefully) air down.
 If you are affected than take more frequent but smaller meals, avoid spicy food, sleep with your head end propped up – but you may still need a lot of antacids.
 I remember running out during a prolonged spell storm bound in a tent at 6000m – it was not pleasant.
 If you know you are prone to acid reflux before going to altitude I’d speak to your doctor and ensure you have appropriate medication.

-Camp 2 at 6450m on Broad Peak 1987 Camp 3 at 6000m on Menthosa 1983
+Camp 2 at 6450m on Broad Peak 1987 Camp 3 at 6000m on Menthosa 1983 MISCELANEOUS EXPEDITION AFFLICTIONS

 Of all the various expedition curses this must surely rank amongst the worst.
 Causes vary from too many chillies to viruses, bacteria and even protozoa.
 In normal medical practice it would be frowned on to blindly treat a diarrhoeal illness with an antibiotic, without sending a sample off to a laboratory for microbiological confirmation.
 However, in an expedition situation, it is very different.
 There are no handy laboratories for a start.
 Depending on the location of the expedition there may be much higher risk of the diarrhoea being caused by something nasty – and which would potentially respond to an antibiotic on a ‘best guess’ basis.
 In developing countries there may be a variety of risks from contaminated water supplies to adverse food hygiene.
 On popular climbs and treks there is the added hazard of human waste contamination of water sources – even if the country involved is otherwise ‘safe’.

 The following is a rough guide which by no means suits all circumstances.
-For more detailed information I suggest visit the UIAA website where there are links to more comprehensive advice on traveller’s diarrhoea and water sterilisation.
+For more detailed information I suggest visit the

-Prevention best:
+Prevention is best:

 (1) Water treatment: The gold standard must be filtration plus boiling.
 Innumerable filters of varying complexity are available – but many would not cope with glacial silt.
 The simplest option is to carry coffee filters – easily replaced when ‘clogged’ – and will filter out particles including protozoan ‘cysts’, which are harder to kill by boiling or chemical sterilisation.

-Various chemical water purification systems are available.
-I have always used Iodine and use of this is as follows: 4-8 drops Iodine to one litre of water (depending on level of suspicion) + wait 20 minutes.
+4-8 drops Iodine to one litre of water (depending on level of suspicion) + wait 20 minutes.
 One drop to one cup – or in a hurry: two drops and wait 10 minutes.
 However I am aware that Iodine has some limitations and UIAA seems divided on the issue (main weight of opinion against).

 (2) Other advice: avoid ice cubes, salads and fruit that haven’t been peeled – by you.
 Keep hands clean using antiseptic, and use sterilised water to clean teeth – unless water supply reliably vouched for.
 Still on subject of fruit – beware such as melons (? also citrus fruits) which may be injected with water to increase weight!
 Beware under cooked meat/poultry.
 Be wary of seafood – especially shellfish.
 Only use guaranteed branded bottled water – beware of re-filled bottles.

-Generally best to let it run its course but drink plenty of water or fluid replacement such as sports drinks – or see below*.
+Mild diarrhoea: Generally best to let it run its course but drink plenty of water or fluid replacement such as sports drinks – or see below*.
 In hot conditions may need to drink an extra 3-4 litres of fluid replacement per 24 hours, on top of normal intake – urine output should be the guide: aim for pale & straw coloured and ‘normal’ volume 3-4 hourly.

-If you have to take a diarrhoea stopper (e.g. for travelling) then take Loperamide 2 capsules, then 1 as required for each loose motion up to maximum of total 4 caps in 24 hours.
+loperamide 2 capsules, then 1 as required for each loose motion up to maximum of total 4 caps in 24 hours.

 * DIY fluid replacement: Teaspoon of salt (best = half & half salt and bicarb of soda) + 4 teaspoons sugar +/- minimum lemon/vitamin c powder or other fruit juice for flavouring – made up to ONE LITRE (2 pints) with sterile water.
 Don’t forget – still need to sterilise or use reliable bottled supply – don’t add flavouring until after sterilising complete.
 Plus, in addition, a Banana or two is good for replacing lost potassium (or dried banana).

-If diarrhoea is of very sudden or explosive onset, is very severe, particularly if associated with fever and/or blood in motions – may be Bacterial Dysentery (e.g. Campylobacter, E-coli enteritis etc).
-May need to use Prochlorperazine to control nausea/vomiting – but important to start taking Ciprofloxacin 1 x 500mg tablet twice per day.
-Five day course.
-Try to delay taking a diarrhoea stopper until onto 2nd dose (or at least until few hours after the first) – and then use Loperamide as above.
-Fluid replacement – vital, in order to avoid serious debilitation: again urine colour and frequency should be the guide (see above) – but may need 5 litres or more per 24 hours – and try 1-2 mashed up or dried bananas per day to replace lost potassium.
+vital, in order to avoid serious debilitation: again urine colour and frequency should be the guide (see above) – but may need 5 litres or more per 24 hours – and try 1-2 mashed up or dried bananas per day to replace lost potassium.

-In many areas including most Himalayan countries there is a significant risk of Giardia infection (neither bacteria nor virus, but a larger single celled organism known as a protozoan).
+Giardia infection (neither bacteria nor virus, but a larger single celled organism known as a protozoan).
 Thus infection causes diarrhoea, but not generally to the severity of bacterial dysentery.
 Characteristic features include so called ‘egg burps’ – and ‘eggy farts’ as well.
-This form of infection can be very persistent and debilitating and would not respond to treatment with Ciprofloxacin.
-It should respond to a different antibiotic: Metronidazole 1 x 400mg three times per day for 5 days.
+This form of infection can be very persistent and debilitating and would not respond to treatment with ciprofloxacin.
+It should respond to a different antibiotic: metronidazole 1 x 400mg three times per day for 5 days.

-As an 18 year old medical student I recall my first lecture on the nether regions delivered by a scary Professor of Surgery: he pointed out that without that tiny little ring of muscle known as the anus, he would not be standing there before us.
+As an 18 year old medical student I recall my first lecture on the ring piece delivered by a scary Professor of Surgery: he pointed out that without that tiny little ring of muscle known as the anus, he would not be standing there before us.
 I am not sure which had the most impact; the little gem of clinical fact – or the thought of the distinguished and rather frightening professor pooping himself.
 Either way – the point is made that this piece of anatomy that we take so much for granted, is very important, even if we are oblivious of it most of the time.

 At altitude, it is still important – but you might be much more aware of it!